garrandall/popular-music-data/tracks/dancin--fool-frank-zappa.md

 I may be totally wrong but I'm a
 I May Be Totally wrong but I'm a FOOL, yeah!
 Uh!

-Hey, darlin'... can I buy ya a couple 'a drinks, Hmm?
+Hey, darlin'... can I buy ya a couple 'a drinks, Hm?
 Lookin' for Mister Goodbar?
 Here he is...
 Wait a minute...